 Kofta: Meatballs with vegetables.

 EXTRA TIP: Do not drink tap water since it is high in chlorine content because of the pollution of the Nile.
 Use bottled water even to brush your teeth.
-You will notice even when you take a shower the smell of chlorine is pretty strong.
-When eating out even avoid soups with tap water because even though it is boiled there is still danger of poisoning.
+You will notice that even when you take a shower, the smell of chlorine is pretty strong.
+When eating out, even avoid soups with tap water because even though it is boiled, there is still a danger of poisoning.

 PERSONAL FACT: Aliki got food poisoning on our last day from a soup she ate at a restaurant.